rolandsalvador/officenetwork/README.md

 [Back to top](#small-office-network-part-1---created-from-scratch)

 <h3>17.
 Test connectivity</h3>
-To finish off this part of the project, I double-checked whether connectivity still works in the network.
+To finish off part 1 of the project, I double-checked whether connectivity still works in the network.
 From PC1, I pinged Router1, Server1, and the test website.
 All were successful, which completes the setup of the small office network!
 <br />
 <br />
 <img src="https://i.imgur.com/bYc2dMY.png"/>